Pro-Chancellor of Liverpool John Moores University

-The first Pro-Chancellor was John Moores, Jr., CBE, eldest son of Sir John Moores, CBE whom the university is named after.
+The first Pro-Chancellor was John Moores, Jr., eldest son of Sir John Moores whom the university is named after.
 He was appointed in 1992 following the creation of the new generation university.
 Professor Maureen Williams became the second Pro-Chancellor in 1994 after serving as the universities Deputy-Chair of Governors, later being succeeded by Commodore Rod Walker who served four years in office.

-As of 2007, Sir.
-Malcolm Thornton currently serves as the Pro-Chancellor and Chair of Governors.
+As of 2007, Sir Malcolm Thornton currently serves as the Pro-Chancellor and Chair of Governors.